vojale/CBE544-2018.github.io/Clusters.md

 ## Logging Into the Computing Clusters

-Half of the class have been assigned computing accounts on Sherlock and the other half have been assigned accounts on CEES.
-Follow the instructions for using the one you have been assigned to and follow the tests to make sure everything is set up properly and functional.
+Once you account on Stampede has been activated.
+Follow the instructions and tests to make sure everything is set up properly and functional.

 ## Contents
 1. [Installation](#installation)